kkumyk/python-and-sql-for-data-engineering/SQL/57-SQL-Practice-Problems/sql_topics.md

     ```bash
     CREATE DATABASE sqlproblems;
     ```
-5. Create a new user (optional), grant access to the database and exit.
+5. Create a new user , grant access to the database and exit.
+(OPTIONAL)
     ```bash
     CREATE USER sqllearner WITH PASSWORD 'password';
     GRANT ALL PRIVILEGES ON DATABASE sqlproblems TO sqllearner;